The 5-Step Loop: Why Your Agent Fails at Step 4

 What to Build

-The hierarchy starts at the floor: deterministic checks before LLM checks.
+Start at the floor: deterministic checks before LLM checks.
 Lint.
 Typecheck.
 Unit tests.
 Contract tests.
 Mutation tests.
-These cost cents.
-They run in seconds.
-They have zero chance of agent gaslighting because they have no agent.
-If you skip these and reach for an "AI reviewer" first, you have skipped the entire foundation.
+They cost cents, run in seconds, and have zero chance of agent gaslighting because they have no agent.
+Reach for an "AI reviewer" before these and you've skipped the foundation.

 - Stop hooks.
 Claude Code's pattern —

 - Outcome checks, not process checks.
-The opening anecdote's pipeline reported success because the process exited cleanly.
-The result was empty.
+The opening pipeline reported success because the process exited cleanly and the result was empty.
 Verify the result.

-And the rule of thumb that decides whether you have actually added a Verify step or just renamed the Act step: if your Verify call shares context with the Act call, you have not added a Verify step.
-You have added a louder version of Act. works.any() is the agent's self-report. works.all() is the independent check that does not share the agent's context, its biases, or its motive to declare done.
+The rule of thumb that decides whether you added a Verify step or just renamed Act: if your Verify call shares context with the Act call, you added a louder version of Act. works.any() is the agent's self-report. works.all() is the independent check that doesn't share the agent's context, biases, or motive to declare done.

 Three steps was enough for the benchmark.
 Five steps is what it takes to ship.